ebi-gene-expression-group/isl_refs_to_refgenie/README.md

 ### Building Refgenie assets

 The plain base genome FASTA is used as the root asset for an assembly.
 All others (cDNAs, GTFs etc) are sub-assets of that.
-Genomes, transcriptomes and GTFs are also combined with spike-ins (currently just ERCC) and built/indexed under the same root asset.
+Genomes, transcriptomes and GTFs are also combined with spike-ins (currently just ERCC) and built/indexed under a separate root asset.

 ### Genome indices